 (John 7 as found in the KJV)

-As John said, the Pharisees debated what to do with Jesus' teaching.
+As John said, the Pharisees debated what to do with Jesus' teachings.
 While doing so, they asked if any leaders among them believed in his word.

-And that’s when Nicodemus stepped in to make sure no one hurt Jesus.
+And that’s when Nicodemus stepped in to defend Jesus.

 Nicodemus, a leader of the ruling class, a man who may have first met Jesus in secret, came out and publicly protected and defended Jesus against those very peers.